-- Digging more than usual: A healthy crab that is suddenly digging is a sign that molting is approaching.
+- A healthy crab that is suddenly digging more than usual is a sign that molting is approaching.
 However, first check your thermometer and humidity gauge.
-If a tank is too warm, cold or dry, your crab cold be trying to dig a new habitat underneath the sand to get away from unwelcome conditions.
+If a tank is too warm, cold, or dry, your crab could be trying to dig a new habitat underneath the sand to get away from unwelcome conditions.

-- Eating and drinking more than usual for a bit before the molt.
-Molting hermit crabs first store up a lot of fat and water and gorge like crazy!
+- Eating and drinking more than usual for a bit before the molt could be an indicator as molting hermit crabs first store up a lot of fat and water and gorge like crazy.
 However, all of this overeating usually takes place at night when you're asleep so you likely won't see it.
-A crab will usually store his extra fat and water in a small black "bubble" on the left side of the stomach under its fifth pair of legs, though this is not always the case.
+A crab will usually store extra fat and water in a small black "bubble" on the left side of the stomach under its fifth pair of legs, though this is not always the case.
 This molt sac stores water to help break the exoskeleton when it molts.
 In the last few days before starting a molt, your crab may stop eating.

-- Lethargy and decreased levels of activity, though may seem restless (repeatedly digging, changing shells)
+- Lethargy and decreased levels of activity, though it may also seem restless (repeatedly digging, changing shells.)

 - Tangled-looking antennae and less antennae activity.

-- Ashy colored body.
-Tips of legs and claws may turn whitish.
+- Ashy colored body while tips of legs and claws may turn white-ish.

 - Spending more time around water.

 - Crabs that are missing limbs start to regenerate their limbs by starting to grow a "gel limb" (a gelatinous bud that eventually grows into a regenerated limb) just before a molt.
-The missing limb will look like it's growing a small, clear, gel-like nub which is actually the limb surrounded by a clear chitin sheath.
-As time molting approaches, the crab's gel limb will expand and become more defined
+The missing limb will look like it's growing a small, clear, gel-like nub which is the limb surrounded by a clear chitin sheath.
+As molting time approaches, the crab's gel limb will expand and become more defined.

 - Legs and claws may seem droopy or weak.

 - Eye stalks may face away from each other in a "V" shape rather than being parallel.
-They may also appear cloudy, whitish and dull, like a human's cataract.
+They may also appear cloudy, white-ish, and dull, like a human's cataract.